 - The abs don’t pop out as much, it looks more like a body of someone who is fit because of a sport as opposed to someone who does it for looks.

-All of the answers say basically the same thing: women like guys who are in good shape because they live a healthy lifestyle, not because they’re obsessed about their appearance.
+All of the answers say basically the same thing: there’s such a thing as being too lean.
+Turns out that women like guys who are in good shape because they live a healthy lifestyle, not because they’re obsessed about their appearance.
 When women see a guy with chiseled abs, they imagine a guy who cares about his appearance so much that he eats plain low-sodium boiled chicken breasts and unsalted broccoli all day.
 That doesn’t look sexy to them, it just looks vain.

 Ironically, of course, the male body that women rated as being the sexiest belongs to a celebrity personal trainer.
 His physique is a huge priority to him, and he approaches his workouts and diet with an incredible amount of discipline.
 In fact, he likely puts more effort into his physique than Ryan Reynolds does, it just doesn’t look that way.